 You are deserving.

 In conclusion, recognize the power you have within you.
-Surround yourself around the right people and places that make you happy.
+Surround yourself with the right people and places that make you happy.
 Make wise decisions for yourself.
 Put yourself first and take care of yourself.
-Know your worth.
-Take life one day at a time.
-By doing these things and cutting out bad patterns you will boost your self esteem.

 Please share with me what keeps you from believing in yourself.
 Was it something someone said?
 Was it something someone did?
 And how are you going to make a change today?